Ronald T. Raines: Career

 Raines was a member of the faculty at the University of Wisconsin–Madison from 1989 until 2017.
 There, he was the Henry A. Lardy Professor of Biochemistry, Linus Pauling Professor of Chemical Biology, and a Professor of Chemistry.
 In 2009, he was a Visiting Associate in Chemistry at Caltech; in 2014, he was the Givaudan–Karrer Distinguished Visiting Professor at the Universität Zürich.
 In 2017, he returned to Cambridge, Massachusetts to join the faculty of his alma mater, MIT.
-He is also an Extramural Member of the Koch Institute for Integrative Cancer Research at MIT and an Associate Member of the Broad Institute of MIT and Harvard.
-Altogether, he has mentored more than 120 graduate students and postdoctorates.
+He is also an Extramural Member of the Koch Institute for Integrative Cancer Research at MIT, an Affiliate Member of the MIT Institute for Medical Engineering and Science, and an Associate Member of the Broad Institute of MIT and Harvard.
+Altogether, he has published more than 450 peer-reviewed journal articles and mentored more than 120 graduate students and postdoctorates.

 Raines and his coworkers have made the following contributions.